IBM/CAST/docs/source/cast-big-data/logstash.rst

 3. _groktimeout tagging can set an upper bound time limit for grok operations.
 4. Avoid `DATA` and `GREEDYDATA` if possible.

-CAST Event Correlator
+CSM Event Correlator
 ---------------------

-CAST Event Correlator (CEC) is the CAST solution for event correlation in the logstash pipeline.
+CSM Event Correlator (CEC) is the CAST solution for event correlation in the logstash pipeline.
 CEC is written in ruby to leverage the existing Logstash plugin system.
 At its core CEC is a pattern matching engine using `grok`_ to handle pattern matching.

 A sample configuration of CEC is provided as the `events.yml` file described in the `Configuration`_ section of the document.

-There's an extensive asciidoc for usage of the `CAST Event Correlator plugin`_.
+There's an extensive asciidoc for usage of the `CSM Event Correlator plugin`_.
 The following documentation is an abridged version.